Vasily Dokuchaev: Overview

 Vasily Vasilevich Dokuchaev is commonly regarded as the father of soil science, the study of soils in their natural setting.
-He developed soil science in Russia, and was perhaps the first person to conduct broad geographical investigations of different soil types.
-His contribution to science did, figuratively, "put soils on the map".
+He developed soil science in Russia and was perhaps the first to conduct broad geographical investigations of different soil types.
+His contribution to science figuratively "put soils on the map".

-He introduced the idea that the geographical variations in soil type could be explained by other variables besides geological factors (parent material), such as climatic and topographic factors, and by the period of time since the initial pedogenesis (soil formation).
-Using these ideas as a starting point, he developed the very first soil classification.
-His ideas were quickly taken up by a number of soil scientists, including Hans Jenny.
+He introduced the idea that other variables could explain the geographical variations in soil type besides geological factors (parent material), such as climatic and topographic factors, and by the duration of pedogenesis (soil formation).
+He developed the very first soil classification, using these ideas as a starting point.
+His ideas were taken up by many soil scientists, including Hans Jenny.

 Dokuchaev's work on soil science produced a system of soil classification that described five factors for soil formation.
 He arrived at his theory after extensive field studies on Russian soils in 1883.
 His most famous work is Russian Chernozem (1883).
-As a result of Dokuchaev's research, a number of Russian terms became part of the international soil science vocabulary (for example, chernozem, podsol, gley, solonets).
+As a result of Dokuchaev's research, many Russian terms became part of the international soil science vocabulary (for example, chernozem, podsol, gley, solonets).

 A crater on Mars is named after him, and the Dokuchaev Award, an equivalent of the Nobel Prize in the field of Soil Science, was instituted by the International Union of Soil Sciences in his honor.